Seeed-Studio/Mesh_Bee/README.md

 This software is written by Jack Shao (xuguang.shao@seeedstudio.com) for seeed studio<br>
 and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.<br>

-Contributing to this software is warmly welcomed.
-You can do this basically by<br>
-[forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>
-for operating guide).
-Adding change log and your contact into file header is encouraged.<br>
-Thanks for your contribution.

 Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>
 Benefiting from local manufacture power and convenient global logistic system, <br>